alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 tags:
 ---
 I spent a lot of my formative Internet years in online fandom.
-I read novel-length stories about *Doctor Who* characters.
-I swooned over fan art of the *Lizzie Bennet Diaries*.
-I pored over in-depth analyses of each episode of *Carmilla*.
+I read novel-length stories about *Doctor Who* characters; I swooned over fan art of the *Lizzie Bennet Diaries*; I pored over in-depth analyses of each episode of *Carmilla*.
 I was surrounded by the creativity of strangers, sharing my own ideas, and taking the first steps towards my queer awakening.

 Most of that is gone now.